graphcore/examples-utils/examples_utils/notebook_logging/README.md

 These are then modified by background processes and the class methods as appropriate.

-In the post-cell execution method, a local copy of the `multiprocess` managed payload is created which is a regular python dictionary.
+In the post-cell execution method, a local copy of the `multiprocess` managed payload is created which is a regular Python dictionary.
 It is then modified and formatted into the final payload which is uploaded.
-The only methdos which modify the `multiprocess` managed payload are the background run methods specified in the [background processes section](https://github.com/graphcore/examples-utils/blob/7ddb96e4e6ddfc348077c6de3b7a696bc52a8709/examples_utils/notebook_logging/README.md#background-processes) above.
+The only methods which modify the `multiprocess` managed payload are the background run methods specified in the [background processes section](#background-processes) above.

 ### Loading and unloading